 Mathematics at KS3

 Upon arrival, students conduct a baseline test which is used with their KS2 data to set on an appropriate pathway.
-There are three tiers that follows part of the five-year Pearson GCSE curriculum plan.
+There are two tiers that follows a personalised five-year curriculum plan following the Pearson GCSE maths specification.
 During this time regular topic tests and other tests consolidate new knowledge, committing it to long term memory and tracking student's progress regularly.
 This scheme of work currently spans both Year 7 and 8 with a formative mixed topic assessment at the end of each term.
+Students will be assessed every couple of weeks on specific topic covered.
 Students are actively encouraged to attempt all problems and possible solutions discussed and compared as a class.
 Students identified as possible ‘Higher Tier’ candidates are encouraged to make links between topics and are exposed to mathematics in more complex contexts.
 Students can move between tiers to ensure constant progress and needs of students are met.
 Click here for more information.

 Mathematics at KS4